Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Examples of practical applications

 \subsection{Aluminum with a face-centered cubic crystal structure}

-As a second example of applying the $\eta$-convergence test in the imaginary time domain, along with the constraints-based noise elimination method, we examine Al with a face-centered cubic (fcc) crystal structure.
+As a second example of applying the $\eta$-convergence test in the imaginary time domain, along with the constraints-based filtering of narrow-band fluctuations, we examine Al with a face-centered cubic (fcc) crystal structure.
 This material is frequently used as a testbed for new diagnostic techniques of electronic structure properties \cite{Preston_APL_2019, Gawne_PRB_2024} and for developing computational methods \cite{Panholzer_PRL_2018, Kononov2023, Witte_PRL, gawne2025orientationaleffectslowpair}.